Edinanorge/Semester-project-2/README.md

 - project is configured to run ESLint on commit.
 - project default branch is protected
 - code is versioned and branching conventions have been followed.
-- project is configured to build and deploy to pages on merge to default branch.
+- project is configured to build and deploy to pages on merge to the default branch.

 ## Built With